A Pinky and the Brain Christmas: Plot

-While Pinky is writing his Christmas list to Santa Claus, whom he believes in with great faith, Brain is developing a new hypnotic doll called Noodle Noggin.
-Brain calculates that by manufacturing and distributing 1 billion Noodle Noggins, the world's population can be hypnotized into accepting Brain as ruler.
+On Christmas Eve in Acme Labs, Pinky happily decorates the lab for Christmas and writes his Christmas list to Santa Claus, whom he believes in with great faith, while Brain is developing a new hypnotic doll called Noodle Noggin.
+After successfully testing the doll on Pinky, Brain calculates that by manufacturing and distributing 1 billion Noodle Noggins, the world's population can be hypnotized into accepting Brain as ruler.
 When Brain spots on an advertisement for jobs at Santa's workshop, he realizes the elves would be ideal to make the dolls, and Santa can deliver them.
-The mice set off by plane, hiding in a dummy while a female pilot unwittingly flies them to the North Pole.
+The mice set off by plane, hiding in a dummy while a female pilot unwittingly flies them to the North Pole, while Pinky continuers to write his list.

 Pinky and the Brain disguise themselves as elves and are assigned to the mail room by the surly head elf, Schotzie.
 The Brain subversively adds a Noodle Noggin to each Christmas list, causing the elves to scramble through their archives looking for the schematics.
 Eventually, Schotzie realizes Pinky and the Brain are not real elves, and the mice are captured by the workshop staff.
 The elves discover the Noodle Noggin schematics in the possession of the mice, with Schotzie demanding to know if the mice are spies for the Easter Bunny, the Tooth Fairy, or Herschel the Hanukkah Goblin.
 The Brain and Pinky then escape and disguise themselves as two reindeer to get a ride back to their home at Acme Labs.
 The two see Santa approaching his sleigh, but Brain restrains Pinky from giving Santa his Christmas list.

 While in flight, the two mice fall from the sleigh into the labs, unintentionally damaging Brain's hypnotic control equipment.
 As they rush to repair it, Pinky discovers his list was never delivered and breaks down into tears.
 As Pinky sobs uncontrollably, Brain angrily reads the letter and is surprised to see Pinky asked for nothing for himself, requesting that all of his gifts be delivered to the Brain instead.
 Brain is deeply moved, and when Pinky informs him the Noodle Noggins are working, Brain is too emotional to demand world domination.
 He orders everyone to have a Merry Christmas instead, and smashes the equipment in a fit of rage.
 On Christmas Day, Pinky and the Brain exchange gifts, an Earth-shaped keychain for the Brain and a spell checker for Pinky.